 Each class has their own bug which chooses books to recommend to the class.
 The bug hides in the classroom and sometimes all over the school, to engage the children in finding and sharing books.

 The children visit our school library regularly and are encouraged to borrow books to take home.
 Each time they do so they can choose a bookmark to keep.
 There are 25 to collect!

 Children can also choose to visit the library at lunchtimes to read quietly or exchange their books.

 On days such as World Book Day we set aside the timetable and really celebrate books and this year was no different.
-Despite remote learning, we still chose to dress up as our favourite characters and engage in all sorts of wonderful book based activities.
-Every class focused their learning around creating, learning and experiencing – characters were made from spoons, masks and lego.
+This year we chose to dress up as our favourite characters, in KS1, from fairy stories and in KS2 from adventure stories and engage in all sorts of wonderful book based activities.
+Every class focused their learning around creating, learning and experiencing – characters were made in all sorts of ways.
 Stories were read, retold, riddled and acted out.
 Books became the focus for dens, book paths and secret messaging.
-The whole school took part in a competition to create a new front cover, and blurb for KS2, for the lovely book The Gruffulo.
+The whole school took part in a competition to create a scene from their favourite book in a shoe box!
+The results were amazing.